 Thermal resistance is the temperature difference, at steady state, between two defined surfaces of a material or construction that induces a unit heat flow rate through a unit area, K⋅m2/W. According to this definition and Equation 1, Equation 2, therefore, can be obtained.

 As indicated in Equation 2, the value of the thermal resistance can be determined by dividing the thickness with thermal conductivity of the specimen.
+Thermal resistance testing uses a Heat Flow Meter to determine the resistance.
+Click here for more information on testing the thermal resistance of your sample.

 Equation 2 – Thermal Resistance